However, this endearing description was actually the way that a well-respected nurse described her tenure working in a palliative care environment.

 Dark humour may be frowned upon by some, but for others, it presents an opportunity to release complex emotions when bursting into tears is simply not an option.

 It is also the comedy of choice for many who serve in defence forces and other occupations that require individuals to set aside their natural emotions in order to complete their job.

 So, it should come as no shock that dark humour is also used as a coping mechanism for the selfless individuals who dedicate their lives to caring for the sick and vulnerable.

 Recently, a team of researchers at the Medical University of Vienna completed a study that indicated that people who have the darkest sense of humour actually have a higher IQ when compared to those who don’t enjoy dark comedy.

 Personal Care Assistant, Jackie (surname withheld), has spent many years working in aged care homes across the northern suburbs of Perth and also credits the palliative care environment as a special place to work.

 “It was such an honour and a privilege to help people through that time in their life, but in order to do it, you need to be able to have a good sense of humour about death because that is what keeps you grounded,” said Jackie.

 On a very warm January morning, a large group of family members huddled together in the room of a deceased resident in Jackie’s facility.

-As the hours ticked by, Jackie and her colleague struggled to convince family members to leave and when they did manage to enter the room to prepare the man’s body or the funeral parlor, a problem became evident.
+As the hours ticked by, Jackie and her colleague struggled to convince family members to leave, and when they did manage to enter the room to prepare the man’s body or the funeral parlour, a problem became evident.

-“He was a very large man and it was proving to be difficult to maneuver him, but just as we had finished putting a nice clean shirt on him and we turned the body towards me, I felt something wet dripping down my legs.
+“He was a very large man and it was proving to be difficult to manoeuvre him, but just as we had finished putting a nice clean shirt on him and we turned the body towards me, I felt something wet dripping down my legs.”